 How To Access Wise Understanding

-In A Path With Heart, Jack Kornfield suggests finding one path of healing and awakening and sticking with it for awhile.
+In A Path With Heart, Jack Kornfield suggest finding one path of healing and awakening and sticking with it for awhile.
 It’s not so much the content that’s the magic, though the truthfulness and integrity of the content makes some paths more productive to follow than others.
-It’s the process of immersing one’s self in the practices over time that bring us to, and steadies our experience of, our own True Nature, our own Wise Self.
+It’s the process of immersing one’s self in the practices over time that bring us to and steadies our experience of our own True Nature, our own Wise Self.

 We all carry within us a deeply felt sense of intuitive knowing, a gut-felt “truth” sense of when we’re centered, aligned with the deepest truth of our deepest nature, and when we’re “off.”